daveyarwood/blog.djy.io/src/_drafts/bash-quirks-a-survival-guide.md

 My favorite food is
 {% endhighlight %}

-This behavior is sort of annoying, because it makes it way too easy for you to write Bash scripts that have subtle bugs where a variable that you thought had a value turns out to be an empty string because you mistyped the variable name.
+This behavior makes it way too easy for your Bash scripts to have subtle bugs where a variable that you _thought_ had a value turns out to be an empty string, all because you mistyped the variable name.

-> On the other hand, there are actually occasions when it is _useful_ for Bash
+> On rare occasions, it is actually _useful_ for Bash to treat undefined
-> to treat undefined variables as empty strings, but I won't get into that here.
+> variables as empty strings, but I won't get into that here.

-The good news is that there is an option (`set -u`) that you can enable to make Bash behave more like other programming languages and throw an error if you attempt to use a variable that hasn't been defined:
+The good news is that there is an option (`set -u`) that you can enable to make Bash behave more like other programming languages and throw an error in this kind of situation:

 {% highlight bash %}
 set -u